 A schoolyard staple, the headlock is a fighting move where victim's head is pinned between the assaulter's arm and body.
-In a legitimate fight, this is a bad idea to hold someone like this for an extended time as it leaves someone fairly exposed and simple to break free from.
-When someone is put (and held) in a headlock in fiction, it's usually a sign that the fight is being completely dominated.
-Sometimes you can punch the person you've got in a headlock for added dominance.
+When someone is put (and held) in a headlock, it's usually a sign that the fight is being completely dominated.
+The holder can punch the person you've got in a headlock for added dominance, or capitalize that his mouth is near the victim's ear to speak to him.

 - In Street Fighter II: The Animated Movie, Ken saves Ryu by tackling Bison.
 Unfortunately, Bison barely budges and immediately grips Ken's neck in a headlock, punching him three times in the face before tossing him into Ryu.